 Sky+ was the first mainstream PVR service launched in the UK and it allowed Sky subscribers to upgrade their set top box to a box with a built-in hard disk drive.
 The revolutionary thing about Sky was that it allowed people to pause TV shows and come back later.
 Today subscribers can schedule recordings remotely, and Sky+ has been a massive hit in the UK.

 Sky+ HD was the first major HD service launched in the United Kingdom and it offers the widest range of HD channels currently available.
 With Freesat and Freeview both lagging behind considerably, a Sky+HD subscription is practically essential if you're an HD aficionado.

 This is often used to describe interference.
 Static can be either the visual noise you see on your screen or the audio noise you hear.

 As the Internet gets more and more popular, streaming live from the Net is now a reality.
 With many streaming boxes now available, it's possible to watch YouTube and other content right on your TV.

 A Wide Band aerial is designed to pick up more frequencies than a traditional UHF aerial and it can increase reception for those in poor signal areas.
 It's one of the best ways to boost signal strength.

-Phone Aerial Tec now for a Free Estimate and same day TV Aerial and Sky Satellite installations.
+Phone Aerial Tec now for a site survey and same day TV Aerial and Sky Satellite installations.
 Many of our other services are also available at short notice.